We accept same-day emergency appointments.

 In a dental emergency, it is important to remain calm and act quickly.
 If you handle the issue promptly, there is a real possibility of saving your tooth!
 Here are a few scenarios you may be experiencing and the steps you can take to salvage your tooth and oral health.

 If you Lost a Filling or Crown: It is very important that you do not use glue or other temporary measures to put your device back in place.
-Call our offices to have your crown or filling restored promptly.
+Call our emergency dental clinic to have your crown or filling restored promptly.
 If you experience pain, we recommend using over-the-counter pain medication to manage these symptoms.